MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 74: 19.12.19
+* Learned about React Hooks (95%).
+It makes things a lot easier and will probably be the preferred way to handle state in React in the future.
+Also did challenges on Scrimba.

 ## Day 73: 18.12.19
 * Finished another section (94%).
 Only one to go!
 Also did some Scrimba React challenges.